clux/modul8/docs/api.md

 Alternatively, as with `.domains()`, you can do a single `.data()` call with an object instead of chaining `.add()` if you prefer.

 Under the covers, modul8 attaches the output of the myX functions to the reserved `data` domain.
-Data exported to this domain is `require()`able as if it were exported from a file (named versions|templates|models) on a domain named data:
+Data exported to this domain is requirable as if it were exported from a file (named versions|templates|models) on a domain named data:

- - `require('data::models')  //output of myModelParser`
+ - `require('data::models')  //== myModelParser()`

 In other words the function output is attached verbatim to modul8's exports container; if you provide bad data, you are solely responsible for breaking your build.
-This should be easy to detect in a console though.
+This is easy to detect in a console though.

 As a small example our personal version parser operates something like the following: